google/slo-generator/CONTRIBUTING.md

 writing the test.

 * Add documentation for your backend / exporter in a new file named `docs/providers/cat.md`.

+* Make sure all tests pass

+* Submit a PR

 The steps above are similar for adding a new exporter, but the exporter code will go to the `exporters/` directory and the unit test will be named `test_export_<exporter>`.